nicenzhou/EWAS-Anemia/README.md

 @inproceedings{passero2020phenome,
-  title={Phenome-wide association studies on cardiovascular health and fatty acids considering phenotype quality control practices for epidemiological data}, author={Passero, Kristin and He, Xinyuan and Zhou, Jiayan and Mueller-Myhsok, Bertram and Kleber, Marcus E and Maerz, Winfried and others}, booktitle={Pacific Symposium on Biocomputing}, volume={25}, pages={659--670},
+  title={Phenome-wide association studies on cardiovascular health and fatty acids considering phenotype quality control practices for epidemiological data}, author={Passero, Kristin and He, Xi and Zhou, Jiayan and Mueller-Myhsok, Bertram and Kleber, Marcus E and Maerz, Winfried and others}, booktitle={Pacific Symposium on Biocomputing}, volume={25}, pages={659--670},